 Symptoms and Diagnosis of Anxiety Disorders

-To diagnose an anxiety disorder, a mental health professional may want to rule out physical health conditions, medications, or substance abuse as potential causes.
+To diagnose an anxiety disorder, a mental health professional may want to rule out physical health conditions, medications, or other potential causes.
 Then, a diagnosis may be made by using the DSM-5 criteria and through interviews, psychiatric questionnaires, observations, and a review of medical history.
 There are specific symptoms that must be present for each type of anxiety disorder for a diagnosis to be made.

 Call for a Free Confidential Assessment.877-322-1116